-Leaf-peepers is a friendly name for those of us who get excited about the new ski season as soon as the colors begin to change in the mountains.
-Foliage colors, reach the mountains near our favorite ski resorts at different times and at different stages.
-The Gold Standard for fall foliage is New England, with Ground Zero being the Green Mountains of Vermont that turn brown, red, yellow, and orange in the fall for a few glorious weeks.
+Leaf peeper is a friendly name for those of us who get excited as the colors begin to change in the mountains, marking that ski season isn’t far away.
+Foliage colors reach the mountains near our favorite ski resorts at different times, at different stages and with a multitude of colors.
+The gold standard for fall foliage is New England, with ground zero being the Green Mountains of Vermont that turn brown, red, yellow, and orange in the fall for a few glorious weeks.

 1. Jackson Hole

 Fall colors start making their appearance in Jackson Hole in early September.
 It’s usually in early- to mid-October when the colors reach their peak in Jackson Hole.
 As such, those aspen trees are yellow and bold just before the snow starts flying at Jackson Hole Resort.